The World Ends with You: The Animation: Production and release

 The anime series was directed by Kazuya Ichikawa with screenplay adapted from the game by Midori Gotō.
 Tetsuya Nomura and Gen Kobayashi designed the characters, and Takeharu Ishimoto composed the series' music.
 The game's producer Tomohiko Hirano and director Tatsuya Kando were supervising.
 According to Kando, there had always been intent to create an anime series from the game, but there was no time or budget at the time of the game's release.
 Early thoughts by Kando were positive based on how similar the storyboards were to the original game.
 Ichikawa wanted the anime to be recognized as his masterpiece.
 The original cast returned for the anime, with Koki Uchiyama voicing protagonist Neku Sakuraba.

 A preview of the first episode for the anime was released on September 18, 2020, alongside announcements of online campaigns to promote the series.
 As more than a decade had passed between the release of the original game and the anime adaptation, some elements of the game were modernized for the anime series, such as the use of smartphones rather than flip phones.
 The opening theme is "Twister -Animation OP ver.-" performed by MJR, while the ending theme is "Carpe Diem" performed by Asca.
 The opening theme was originally scheduled to be "Teenage City Riot" by ALI, but was replaced just prior to the series' airing following the arrest of the band's drummer Kahadio over an alleged refund scam.
 It aired worldwide from April 10 to June 26, 2021, through Funimation, as well as the Super Animeism block on MBS and TBS.
 (Note: MBS and TBS listed the series premiere at 25:25 on April 9, 2021, which is effectively 1:25 a.m.
 JST on April 10.)

-An English dub of anime series was made by Funimation, premiering on September 17, 2021.
+An English dub of anime series was made by Funimation featuring a different cast from the original game, premiering on September 17, 2021.
 Following Sony's acquisition of Crunchyroll, the series was moved to this service.